 Note that in the experiment considered above, the channel C is applied on a uniform string $Z \leftarrow U_n$, rather than on a codeword.
 The evasiveness requirement says that C is unable to make Dec decode (rather than fail) in such a scenario.
-Loosely speaking, this notion is useful as in the construction described in the previous section $Z = Enc{BSC}(m) \oplus G(S)$ is pseudorandom (meaning that it is uniformly distributed from the point of view of C and Dec{BSC}).
-This explains why it is natural to be interested in the case where $Z \leftarrow U_n$ (as in the evasiveness experiment).
-We will not explain here how evasiveness is used in [SS22].
+Loosely speaking, this notion is useful as in the construction described in the previous section, $Z = Enc{BSC}(m) \oplus G(S)$ is pseudorandom (meaning that it is uniformly distributed from the point of view of C and Dec{BSC}).
+This intuitively explains why it is natural to be interested in the case where $Z \leftarrow U_n$ (as in the evasiveness experiment).